Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 The subtle thing is, when we update the weight of layer c at iteration i using the equation: $$\frac{\delta L}{\delta w_c} = \frac{\delta L}{\delta z_c} z_b$$, the output for node b, $$z_b$$, actually still uses the learned weights from the previous iteration i-1 .
 (Recall $$w_b$$ is optimized for the data point at iteration i-1 $$(x_{i-1},y_{i-1})$$.)
 In other words, at iteration i, the input of layer c's optimization problem assumes the distribution of $$x_i$$ is the same as the distribution of $$x_{i-1}$$ by using a "stale" weight $$w_b$$ at this exact point in the backpropagation algorithm.
 If $$x_{i-1}$$ has a significantly different value than $$x_i$$, then $$w_b^{i-1}$$ will not be good for minimizing the loss for the data point $$x_i$$.

 ## Empirically,does batch norm's main benefit come from internal covariate shift
-The authors conducted a simple experiment where they intentionally added noise after the BN layer.
-The rationale is: if the performance gain is indeed attributable to resolving the internal covariate shift, adding back noise will erase any of the gains during validation.
+The authors of the 2019 paper conducted a simple experiment where they intentionally added noise after the BN layer (we call it Batch norm plus noise model).
+The rationale is: if the performance gain is indeed attributable to resolving the internal covariate shift, adding back noise will erase any of the benefit.

 In the end, they found that the Batch norm plus noise model has largely similar performance compared with the Batch norm model.
 This suggests that BN's main benefit does not come from resolving the ICS.